techtalkf11/techbot/PRIVACY_POLICY.md

 # Privacy Policy
 This page is used to inform users regarding our policies with the collection, use, and disclosure of Personal Information and Data when using our application ("Bot").

+# References and Context
+- "Bot" or "application" refers to "TechBot".
+- "TechBot" refers to our Discord Bot "TechBot".

 ## Consent

 By using our Discord Bot, you hereby consent to our Privacy Policy and agree to its terms.